 - The evidence that there are two Vermont’s persists.
 While Chittenden County is leading the state in terms of job creation, it’s not robust.
 Additionally, the concentration of growth in this area and the lack of growth in other regions, is concerning for the state economy.

-- While GDP per capita has grown slightly, our national rank has dropped a bit.
+- GDP per capita has dipped, and our national ranking has dropped as well.

-- The job creation rate is down for the third straight year… three points below the rate five years ago.
+- The job creation rate is down for the fourth straight year.

-- Vermont is still strong in startups and new firm survival, but other states are also doing well as entrepreneurship efforts increase nationally.
+- Vermont is still strong in startups but new firm survival declined.

-- No new data has been published on the number of high-tech related firms which have remained constant since 2012.
+- The number of high-tech related firms has had a modest increase.
 This is a crucial area because it is both important to Vermont’s self-identity and important as a source of future small-business growth and STEM/High-tech growth.

 - This pillar continues to be a drag on economic growth.
-While the number of 25-44 year olds is up over the last two years, it is still lower than it was in 2000.
+The number of 25-44 year olds remain consistent over the last several years, and is still lower than it was in 2000.

-- At the same time labor force participation is about the same as last year, signaling we need to do a better job of getting this age cohort into the workforce.
+- At the same time workforce participation remains constant, signaling Vermont needs to do a better job of getting more people into the workforce.

-- While the job mix numbers were not updated this year, we didn’t see substantial improvement previously, meaning the demand for workers remain mostly at the low and mid-levels.
+- The job skills numbers also remain the same, meaning the demand for workers is mostly at the low and mid-levels.

 - Unemployment is still very low signaling a tight labor market, which continues to impede economic growth as employers cannot hire for open positions or growth opportunities.